ZihengChen/ImageAlgorithm/README.md

 ```

 The primary usage of the module is the following
-import ImageAlgo class for K-Dimension
+First of all, import ImageAlgo class for K-Dimension
 ```python
 from ImageAlgoKD import *
 ```